Thrombocytopenia, Low Platelet Count, and Bleeding Problems

 Internal or external bleeding is the main symptom of thrombocytopenia.
 It's important to note that the symptoms below may be caused by a condition other than a low platelet count.
 They may be the result of a relatively minor problem, but it's still important to pinpoint their cause.

-A person with thrombocytopenia may have a rash made of red or purple spots on the skin, a condition known as purpura.
-The spots are caused by bleeding under the skin.
-The person may also find that they bleed a long time often even a small cut.
-Their gums may bleed after they brush their teeth or after they visit a dentist.
+A person with thrombocytopenia may have a rash made of red or purple spots on the skin, or purpura.
+The person may find that they bleed a long time often even a small cut.
+Their gums may also bleed after they brush their teeth or after they visit a dentist.
 The gums may bleed even without any mouth irritation.
 In addition, the person may have bad nosebleeds.
 In women, menstrual blood flow may be heavy.

 There may be blood in the affected person's urine or stool or bleeding from the rectum, which may indicate internal bleeding.
 In very severe thrombocytopenia there may be bleeding from the brain or heavy digestive tract bleeding.
 These are serious symptoms and may be life threatening.
 Many cases of thrombocytopenia are less severe, however.